firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://feeds.dshield.org/block.txt).

-The last time downloaded was found to be dated: Tue Jun  9 23:57:48 UTC 2015.
+The last time downloaded was found to be dated: Wed Jun 10 03:56:53 UTC 2015.

 The ipset `dshield` has **20** entries, **5120** unique IPs.